 I wanted to recreate that sauce for this cauliflower and mushroom dish.
 But lighter and without all that sweetness.
 However, every recipe I found had a crazy amount of sugar.
 So I left the sugar out completely and didn't miss it at all.
 I added a little bit of fish sauce for a touch of salt and flavour.
 And for the spice, I used sambal oelek.

-Hey come back!
-Don’t worry, sambal oelek is simply a chili sauce, similar to, yet different from sriracha.
-It’s very easy to find in most grocery stores, in the Asian section.
-And if you can’t find it, or don’t want to make a special trip to buy it, go ahead and use sriracha, or any other Asian chili sauce.
+Sambal oelek is simply a chilli sauce, similar to, yet different from sriracha.
+It's very easy to find in most grocery stores, (in the Asian section).
+And if you can't find it, or don't want to make a special trip to buy it, go ahead and use sriracha, or any other Asian chilli sauce.
 Your General Tso sauce will still be really good, just a tiny bit different.

 Sambal oelek is a staple seasoning in Indonesian, Thai, and Malaysian dishes.
-It’s a very simple sauce made from ground chili peppers, vinegar and salt.
-The name, literally means ground chilli.
-It’s a good one to have around when you feel like trying your hand at some authentic dishes, or just for a change up.
-And bonus, you can toss off the words, “sambal oelek” while serving this dish, sounding all foodie and gourmet, impressing the hell out of your guests, right?
+It's a very simple sauce made from ground chilli peppers, vinegar and salt.
+The name, literally, means ground chilli.
+It's a good one to have around when you feel like trying your hand at some authentic dishes, or just for a change-up.

-General Tso Cauliflower and Mushrooms is crazy easy, and incredibly delicious.
-You can have this on it’s own with steamed rice or noodles, or as part of a larger menu.
-There won’t be any leftovers.
+But finally, General Tso Cauliflower and Mushrooms is crazy easy, and incredibly delicious.
+You can have this on its own with steamed rice or noodles, or as part of a larger menu.
+There won't be any leftovers.

-- 1 tbsp sambal oelek (or any Asian chili sauce)
+- 1 tablespoon sambal oelek or any Asian chili sauce

-- 1 small cauliflower, cored and cut into bite sized florets
+- 1 medium cauliflower cored and cut into bite sized florets

 - 2 cups sliced cremini mushrooms